wendy-ha/instatutue-lms/README.md

 # Instatute Learning Manangement System (MVP)
-## VIEW LIVE: http://instatutelms.pythonanywhere.com/, domain valid until 17/12/2023
+## VIEW LIVE AT: http://instatutelms.pythonanywhere.com/, domain valid until 17/12/2023
 Instatute, a non-profit education provider, is seeking a solution to transform their traditional classroom instruction to an online environment in order to enhance student engagement.
 However, the company is restrained by two factors: first, its human capital, and second, its internal policies.
 As a result, Instatute is looking for a technique team to assist them in developing a Learning Management System customised to their unique requirements.